Kolkir/mlcpp/classification_dlib/README.md

         return accuracy;
     };
     ```
-    With cross-validation function I used global optimizer that searched the best parameters.
-It calls cross_validation_score() function 50 times with different settings and returns the best parameter setting it finds.
+    I used global optimizer that searched the best parameters using the cross-validation function.
+It calls cross_validation_score() function 50 times with different settings and returns the best parameter settings it finds.
     ```cpp
     auto result = dlib::find_max_global(
       cross_validation_score,